-He leads the project Unbuilt Monuments, in which his team is developing computer graphics visualization of significant but unrealized early modern architecture, including the Danteum (Terragni and Lingeri, 1938), the Palace of Soviets (Le Corbusier, 1931) and the Monuments for the Third International (Tatlin, 1919).
-Its recent video productions have been exhibited in Tokyo, Osaka, Orlando, Los Angeles, San Francisco, Charlottesville, Paris, Milan and Florence in film festivals and computer graphics conferences such as SIGGRAPH Animation Theaters of 1998 and 1999.
+Nagakura leads the project Unbuilt Monuments, in which his team is developing synthetic visualization of significant but unrealized early modern architecture, including the Danteum (Terragni and Lingeri, 1938), the Palace of Soviets (Le Corbusier, 1931) and the Monuments for the Third International (Tatlin, 1919).
+The project produced a series of computer graphics films screened in Tokyo, Los Angeles, San Francisco, Paris, London, Florence, Moscow and other international locations during film festivals, conferences and major museum exhibitions.

-Inspired by the perspective apparatus Albrecht Durer documented in 1525, he invented Digitarama, a computer based space-form projection machine, developed for the Virtual Architecture Show at Tokyo University Digital Museum in June 1997.
-Its portable version, Deskrama, has been patented (in collaboration with Jun Oishi), and used in architectural exhibitions as well as in model rooms of housing projects in Japan.
+Inspired by the perspective apparatus Albrecht Durer documented in 1525, he invented Digitarama, an interactive space-form projection machine, developed for the Virtual Architecture Show at Tokyo University Digital Museum in June 1997.
+Deskrama, its portable version created in collaboration with Jun Oishi, has been patented, and developed recently into a mobile AR device,Multirama, introduced this year at exhibitions at MIT and in Tokyo.

 His Ph.D. dissertation (1996) at Harvard University proposed a computable paradigm for representing architectural shapes and transformations.
 This opened up a possibility of new type of intelligent software that can help developing architectural design by recognizing shapes and transforming them in drawings.
 NITROS, its prototype CLOS implementation with Internet-based knowledge distribution system is in progress under his project Metamorphica.